About the job Head - Outcome Measurement

 CEGIS is evolving Outcome Measurement (OM) into a systems-facing Outcome Measurement & Decision Support function that powers state and central reforms through Decision Support Systems (DSS) offering and concurrent, rapid-cycle evaluations.
 As Head of OM, you will architect and lead this offering across multiple states and union ministries—building solutions, playbooks, and partnerships that deliver timely, actionable, and policy-relevant insights.

-You will operationalize OM 2.0 through four pillars - Administrative Data Quality (ADQ), Key Performance Indicator Survey (KPI), High-Frequency Monitoring (HFM), Routine Monitoring Data (RMD) analytics and embed these into government workstreams, other CEGIS verticals (Strategic Public Finance, Personnel Management and State & Markets) and across sectors like Education/ Health/ Early Childhood Development, ensuring OM is both an upstream design partner and a downstream accountability engine.
+You will shape and refine the OM 2.0 strategy and further guide the teams to operationalize it through four components—Administrative Data Quality (ADQ), Key Performance Indicator Survey (KPI), High-Frequency Monitoring (HFM), and Routine Monitoring Data (RMD) analytics—and embed these into government workstreams, other CEGIS verticals (Strategic Public Finance, Personnel Management and State & Markets) and across sectors like Education/ Health/ Early Childhood Development, ensuring OM is both an upstream design partner and a downstream accountability engine.
 The role combines strategic product vision, technical rigor, and people leadership

 Reporting to the Chief of Solutions, you will oversee a diverse portfolio of projects, ensuring methodological rigor, quality, and alignment with strategic objectives, while fostering cross-learning and innovation.
-You will also be expected to work closely with CEGIS Founder and Scientific Director (Prof. Karthik Muralidharan) to understand the intellectual vision behind proposed reforms and work closely on refining them.
+You will also be expected to work closely with CEGIS Founder and Scientific Director (Prof. Karthik Muralidharan) to understand the intellectual vision behind proposed reforms and work closely on refining them, and with PhD holding economists and statisticians in the CEGIS Economics and Statistics Unit (ESU) to stay abreast of current research and methods.

 Roles & Responsibilities